Coping with Emotional Struggles After Ostomy Surgery

 Past Member

 Hello there.
 In April 2022, I was rushed to the ER due to a ruptured ectopic pregnancy.
-I had found out I was pregnant a few days before, and now on my way to the operating room table, I was told I probably would be losing my fallopian tubes.
-Never had children, 38 years old, and when I woke up from surgery, I was told I have one good tube left, which I was happy about.
-A few days of being in the hospital, I had tremendous pain, which the doctors thought mimicked appendicitis.
-Tests after tests, nothing found, I was rushed back into the operating room.
-When I finally woke up, I was in tremendous pain, colostomy bag placed, j pouches and all.
-I was told I had a hole in my colon, and it was partially removed.
-I was in the hospital for close to a month with everything that can go wrong happened - multiple blood transfusions, serious infections, fevers, etc. I pretty much almost died more than once.
-The next two months were filled with so much pain, and on top of that, a wound vac to help close my gyn surgical wound.
+I had found out I was pregnant a few days before, and now, on my way to the operating room table, I was told I probably would be losing my Fallopian tubes.
+I've never had children, am 38 years old, and when I woke up from surgery, I was told I have one good tube left, which I was happy about.
+After a few days in the hospital, I had tremendous pain, which the doctors thought mimicked appendicitis.
+After tests upon tests with nothing found, I was rushed back into the operating room.
+When I finally woke up, I was in tremendous pain, with a colostomy bag placed, J pouches, and all.
+I was told I had a hole in my colon and it was partially removed.
+I was in the hospital for close to a month with everything that could go wrong happening—multiple blood transfusions, serious infections, fevers, etc. I pretty much almost died more than once.
+The next two months were filled with so much pain and, on top of that, a wound vac to help close my gyn surgical wound.
 That wound vac sucked so much, but it helped heal my wound.
-Now in month three, I'm just starting to walk again but have a slight hunchback from all the issues I had.
-Long story short, this has been a whirlwind, and emotionally I've been up and down.
-Of course, I have family support, but I just would like to hear from you on how you dealt with your emotional baggage.
+Now, in month three, I'm just starting to walk again but have a slight hunchback from all the issues I had.
+Long story short, this has been a whirlwind, and emotionally, I've been up and down.
+Of course, I have family support, but I would just like to hear from you on how you dealt with your emotional baggage.
 How do you keep a positive outlook?
 I am so appreciative that I was saved, but I also feel selfish for feeling sad, and I think the ostomy bag has been so depressing.
-Soon I'll be back at work, and I don't know how I'll manage that as well along with bag changing and so forth.
+Soon I'll be back at work, and I don't know how I'll manage that as well, along with bag changing and so forth.
 But really, I came to this group so I can get some help navigating through the emotions.
-I would love to hear your thoughts.
+Would love to hear your thoughts.

 Cplumber

 Welcome, I'm sorry you had to go through all that and will be praying for you.
 I am a plumber and have had an ileostomy for 26 years.
-The way I have kept positive is through God and that I live in America, and not a third world country or Ukraine.
-As far as emotional, because I have so much baggage, I changed my name to Samsonite, mostly because American Tourister was too hard to spell.
-We are lucky to have access to good medical and emotional support and all the great people on this site, so keep your chin up.
-We are blessed people.
+The way I have kept positive is through God and the fact that I live in America, and not in a third-world country or Ukraine.
+As for emotional baggage, because I have so much, I changed my name to Samsonite, mostly because American Tourister was too hard to spell. 🤣🤣🤣 We are lucky to have access to good medical and emotional support and all the great people on this site, so keep your chin up; we are blessed people.

 Good luck and hope that helps.